This section provides information for installing Oracle Solaris 11.4.

-Download the Oracle Solaris 11.4 Beta package repository file.
+Download the Oracle Solaris 11.4 package repository file.

-Go to the Oracle Solaris 11 downloads site on OTN to download the Oracle Solaris 11.4 Beta package repository file.
+Go to the Oracle Solaris 11 - Downloads site to download the Oracle Solaris 11.4 package repository file.

 See Creating Package Repositories in Oracle Solaris 11.4 for information about downloading and installing a local package repository, configuring the solaris publisher to use the local repository, and providing access to the local repository from other systems.